Magneto-optic effects of the Cosmic Microwave Background

 After this premise on the CMB linear polarization, several questions come spontaneously.
 Does the CMB posses only linear polarization?
 Does it have any degree of circular polarization?
 If yes, what are the generating mechanisms?
 Even though, there is not urgency on the study of CMB circular polarization, since the discovery of the CMB, there have been several attempts in the past and also at the present to experimentally measure it.
-Moreover, since CMB linear polarization has already been detected, the next step would be that of the study of circular polazation which as I will show in this paper is generated by very interesting mechanisms which are extremely important to the fundamental physics.
+Moreover, since CMB linear polarization has already been detected, the next step would be that of the study of circular polarization which as I will show in this paper is generated by very interesting mechanisms which are extremely important to the fundamental physics.

 The first studies on the CMB circular polarization were done in connection with studies on anisotropic expansion of the universe which are characterized by some type of Bianchi models \cite{negroponte:80}.
-Other studies on generation of CMB circular polarization include non commutative geometry \cite{Bavarsad:2009hm}, electron-positron scattering in magnetized plasma at decoupling time \cite{Giovannini:2010ar}, propagation of CMB photons in magnetic field of supernova remnants of the first stars \cite{De:2014qza}, photon-pseudoscalar mixing in magnetic field domains \cite{Agarwal:2008ac}, scattering of CMB photons with cosmic neutrino background \cite{Mohammadi:2013dea}.
+Other studies on generation of CMB circular polarization include; interaction of the CMB with a vector field via a Chern-Simons term\cite{Alexander:2008fp}, non commutative geometry \cite{Bavarsad:2009hm}, electron-positron scattering in magnetized plasma at decoupling time \cite{Giovannini:2010ar}, propagation of CMB photons in magnetic field of supernova remnants of the first stars \cite{De:2014qza}, photon-pseudoscalar mixing in magnetic field domains \cite{Agarwal:2008ac}, scattering of the CMB photons with cosmic neutrino background \cite{Mohammadi:2013dea}.
 For a recent review on other CMB circular polarization mechanisms see Ref. \cite{King:2016exc}.
 The first experimental attempts to measure the circular polarization of the CMB were done in Ref. \cite{smooth:83} where no evidence for CMB circular polarization was found and only constraint on the degree of circular polarization was set.
 The current upper limit on the CMB circular polarization has been set by the MIPOL experiment \cite{Mainini:2013mja}, $P_C(T_0)\lesssim 7\times 10^{-5}-5\times 10^{-4}$ at the frequency 33 GHz and at angular scales between $8^\circ$ and $24^\circ$.